leaonline/grid-factory/README.md

 ## Why such a specialized package?

-This package is designed for projects, that can't rely on third-party storages, because one or more of the following
+This package is designed for projects, that can't rely on third-party storages, because one or more of the following applies:
-applies:

 - there are concerns about privacy or security when using a third party storage
 - the application has to be shipped in a "all-in-one" monolith
 - the app is intended for intranet use and connection to the "outside" is prohibited
 - whatever you can think of....

 The use case may be not very common (Meteor + `ostrio:files` + GridFS) but if it's for you, this package makes file handling much easier and consistent.

 ### What is covered by this package

-This package has some **out-of-the-box** functionality that covers the following points
+This package has some **out-of-the-box** functionality that covers the following points.

 #### Creation

 - [ x ] Creating new `FilesCollection` instances
 - [ x ] Supporting full `FilesCollection` constructor
 - [ x ] Allows to override package internals by explicitly passing the hooks (`onAfterUpload` etc.)
 - [ x ] Code-splitting (server/client)
 - [ x ] Using GridFS buckets instead of deprecated `gridfs-stream`
 - [ x ] Adapter for translation